-The force field files generated by SMOG 2 are fully compatible with NAMD.
+For some model variants, the force field files generated by SMOG 2 are fully compatible with NAMD.
 To perform SMOG models in NAMD, please consult the NAMD manual.
 For questions about running SMOG simulations in NAMD, please contact the NAMD support team.

-4.5 Using openMM
+4.5 Using OpenMM